-“How dare you!”
-Narcissa exclaimed, outraged.
-She pulled her hand away, no longer wanting to taint herself with his filth.
-She marched ahead of him in the pitch black of the night, completely indifferent about stumbling over her own feet.
+“My eyes are open you half-witted giant!”
+Narcissa exclaimed.
+She pulled her hand away, no longer wanting to taint herself with his egotism, even if it meant tripping over her own feet.
+She marched ahead of him in the pitch black of the night, completely indifferent about stumbling all over the place.

 Consumed in exasperation, it took Narcissa a few moments to realize that the harsh footsteps she was hearing were her own.
 She no longer heard another pair of feet walking beside her.
 She stopped in her tracks, drowned in silence.

 “Lumos,” came Lucius’s voice from the bottom of the flight of stairs.
 A light erupted from the tip of his wand, a smirk engrossing his face.
 “What are you going to do?
-Stun me?”
+Stun me?
+With what?”